-Prerequisites, listed at the end of course descriptions, are requirements students must successfully complete before being permitted to take the course and are identified in the Ministry of Education curriculum documents.
+Prerequisites, taken from the Ministry of Education curriculum documents, are listed at the end of course descriptions.
+These are requirements students must successfully complete before being permitted to take the course.
 If a parent, guardian, or student (with a parent's or guardian's written approval) requests that a prerequisite be waived, the principal will determine whether or not it should be waived.
 A principal may also initiate consideration of whether a prerequisite should be waived.
 The principal will make a decision in consultation with the requesting person and appropriate school staff.
+When a prerequisite is waived a form is filled in and placed in the student's OSR.